top of page

 Answer

-Therapy is a form of medical treatment, and sensory processing therapy requires careful evaluation and observation.
-Based on the results, the child actively participates in planned play and activities designed to help them experience the sensations needed for appropriate sensory processing.
+Therapy is a form of medical treatment, and sensory processing therapy involves careful evaluation and observation.
+Based on the assessment results, the child actively engages in planned play and activities tailored to help them experience the sensations necessary for effective sensory processing.

 markus-spiskeHP.jpg